RadotJar/voynich/README.md

 ### Outputs
 The output of the formatter is a single text file of formatted ASCII.
-The file will be located in `/texts/` and will be named the same as the input file with any command line arguments passed to it appended after a `_`.
-I.e. if the formatter was passed `voynich -c -lr`, the output file would be named `voynich_c_lr`.
+The file will be located in `/texts/` and will be named the same as the input file with `_formatted` appended.

 If passed no command line arguments, the formatter will produce an output file in the following default format.
 - Comments removed.